HGV Mechanic/Fitter

 Location: North West – Engineering Centre of Excellence

-We’re representing a leading UK defence engineering manufacturer with over a century of expertise in delivering world-class military vehicle and mechanical systems.
-As part of ongoing growth within their Engineering Centre of Excellence, they’re seeking an experienced HGV Mechanic to join their assembly team working on complex, high-performance armoured vehicle projects.
+We’re supporting a long‑established UK defence engineering manufacturer known for delivering advanced military vehicles and mechanical systems.
+As part of continued expansion within their Engineering Centre of Excellence, they’re looking for an experienced HGV Mechanic to join the team assembling complex, high‑performance armoured vehicles.

-The primary focus of this role is to support the final assembly process of armoured wheeled vehicles and sub-assemblies, working in accordance with strict engineering, safety, and quality standards.
-The role is based on day shifts, though some flexibility may be required depending on project demands.
+You’ll play a key part in the final assembly of armoured wheeled vehicles and sub‑assemblies, working to strict engineering, safety, and quality standards.
+This is a day‑shift role, although some flexibility may occasionally be required to meet project demands.

-* Carry out final assembly, installation, and inspection of heavy vehicle systems and components.
+Assemble, install, and inspect heavy vehicle systems and components.

-* Diagnose and rectify mechanical, hydraulic, and pneumatic faults.
+Diagnose and repair mechanical, hydraulic, and pneumatic faults.

-* Complete documentation and attest work through the company MRP system (SAP).
+Complete documentation and sign off work through the company MRP system (SAP).

-* Collaborate effectively with colleagues and support other departments when needed.
+Work collaboratively with colleagues and support other departments where required.

 Related Jobs